Indoor Air Quality Testing — South Florida

 Indoor air quality problems are frequently invisible.
 Elevated CO₂, volatile organic compounds, biological contaminants, and airborne particulates affect occupant health long before symptoms become obvious or a source is identified.

 Every IAQ assessment at Coastal Air Assessments follows protocols from the American Industrial Hygiene Association (AIHA) and the American Conference of Governmental Industrial Hygienists (ACGIH) — the organizations that define scientific best practice for indoor environmental investigation.
-Not proprietary methods.
-Not franchise checklists.
-Published, peer-reviewed science.

-IAQ assessment services include:
+IAQ assessment services can include:

 • VOC testing — Chemical off-gassing from building materials, furnishings, finishes, and renovation products evaluated against ACGIH and EPA reference values